sandstorm-io/sandstorm/docs/install.md

 Note that this process uses Sandstorm's install.sh to download Sandstorm.
 Another option would be if Sandstorm provided an APT repository.
 However, at the time of writing (July 2016), there is no APT repository for Sandstorm because we have not yet examined fully how to retain Sandstorm's self-containerization and auto-updates in conjunction with an APT repository.
-If you're interested in that feature, please email support@sandstorm.io so we can use that information to prioritize it further.

 ## Option 6: Using Sandstorm within Docker